 - q_[additional-query-parameter].
 If your search page’s URL contains more useful parameters, you can configure Enhanced Measurement to grab it too.
 Learn more about this below.

 If the URL of the search results contains more useful parameters, you can include them as well.
 For example, if the URL of your search results looks like this: https://www.yourwebsite.com/search?key=search+term&page=3, you could include the “page” (without quotation marks) in the 2nd field of the configuration.
 Then this parameter will be automatically tracked by GA4.

 One more thing to know.
 Those additional query parameters will be captured like this:

 - Start with q_

 - and then the name of the additional parameter that you configured in Enhanced Measurement

-In my case of “page” additional parameter, it was captured as q_page.
+In my case of the “page” additional parameter, it was captured as q_page.

-If you want to see/use search_term and additional query parameter (e.g. q_page from my example) in GA4 reports, you have to register them as custom dimensions.
+If you want to see/use search_term and additional query parameters (e.g. q_page from my example) in GA4 reports, you must register them as custom dimensions.

-Enhanced Measurement is capable of tracking interactions of the embedded Youtube video on your website and then sends “video_…” events to GA4.
+Enhanced Measurement can track interactions of the embedded Youtube video on your website and then sends “video_…” events to GA4.
 But those embedded Youtube video players must contain the ?enablejsapi=1 parameter in their URL.
 And that is not always available on websites.
-Also, there are many other reasons why Youtube video tracking might not work out of the box, hence you will definitely need some tweaks.
+Also, there are many other reasons why Youtube video tracking might not work out of the box.
+Hence you will need some tweaks.

 Because of those nuances, I’d say that this automatic video tracking will not work in as many cases as you might think, hence I’d personally vouch for doing that with GTM.